shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 gl.bindFramebuffer(gl.FRAMEBUFFER, null);
 ```

-Pay attention that the multisample renderbuffers cannot be directly bound to textures,
+Pay attention to the fact that the multisample renderbuffers cannot be directly bound to textures,
-but they can be resolved to single-sample textures bind to a
+but they can be resolved to single-sample textures
-using the `blitFramebuffer`, which is a
+using the `blitFramebuffer` call.
+This is a
-new feature in WebGL 2 as well, like this:
+new feature in WebGL 2 as well, and is used like this:

 ```javascript
 var texture = gl.createTexture();